 It is important that you avoid buying a vehicle with a hidden history.
 We recommend that you have it checked to make sure that it has not been reported as a stolen vehicle or is a vehicle that has outstanding finance on it.
 (The vehicle remains the property of the finance company and you could be held liable for any outstanding finance on it should you wish to keep the vehicle).

-When calling this number have the following at hand:
+When calling this number to have the following at hand:

 - The vehicle identification number (17 digit VIN).